jitsi/jitsi-meet-electron/README.md

 ### Using it with your own Jitsi Meet installation

-In order to use this application with your own Jitsi Meet installation it's necessary to enable the External API.
+In order to use this application with your own Jitsi Meet installation it’s necessary to enable the External API.
 Your server must serve a `external_api.js` file at the root of the installation.